marcel-ellert/plc-testbench/README.md

 - **Mean Square Error**: the mean square error between the original and reconstructed signal.
 - **Mean Amplitude Error**: the mean amplitude error between the original and reconstructed signal.
 - **PEAQ**: the Perceptual Evaluation of Audio Quality (PEAQ) metric, as defined in [[4](#4)].
 - **Windowed PEAQ**: PEAQ with a specific window length.
+(Currenty not usable)
-- **Spectral Energy Difference**: Difference of spectral energy between the original and reconstructed signal.
+- **Spectral Energy Difference**: Difference magnitude of DFT energies between the original and reconstructed signal.
 (Currenty not usable)
 - **Human**: this metric produces the config file for a MUSHRA test using as stimuli excerpts of the reconstructed audio tracks.
 It also gathers the results of the test to be displayed alongside the other metrics.
 - **Perceptual**: perceptually-motivated evaluation metric for Packet Loss Concealment in Networked Music Performances, as defined in [[5](#5)]